 I draw on measures of respondents' views of the two major political parties, and of the social groups representing the politicized cleavages along lines of race, gender, and social class.
 I focus on these group-based evaluations-rather than views on policy issues having to do with race, gender, and class-for two reasons.
-First, I want to abstract from particular policy disputes that evoke myriad policy-specific considerations for respondents (Zaller, 1992) in order to focus on feelings about the broad social groups implicated in those issue debates.
+First, I want to abstract from particular policy disputes that evoke myriad policy-specific considerations for respondents (Zaller 1992) in order to focus on feelings about the broad social groups implicated in those issue debates.
 Second, the specific issues that appear in the ANES vary over time as the political agenda shifted; in contrast, instrumentation measuring group feelings has been more stable.
 My analysis begins in 1970, when the ANES first introduced a question asking respondents for their views of the women's movement.

 I present three analyses.
 First, I document the increase in partisan affective polarization; that is, the increase in negative views that Democrats express toward Republicans, and that Republicans express toward Democrats.
 This is a relatively direct measure of the mass face of an increasingly polarized political system.
 Second, I analyze the feelings that partisans of each party hold toward race-, gender-, and class-based groups.
 Here I find increasingly polarized views of gender- and race-based groups, suggesting that these social cleavages may underlie the strengthening partisan antipathy.
 Finally, I run a series of regression models to explore directly-and simultaneously-the impact of views about gender, race, and class on partisan affective polarization.
-In all these analyses, I draw primarily on a long-standing series of ANES questions: the so-called "feeling thermometer," which asks respondents to rate on a zero-to-100 degree temperature scale how warmly or coldly (i.e., how favorably or unfavorably) they feel toward each of a series of groups.
-4 This measure serves my purposes well: it solicits affective evaluations of each group in a general way that abstracts from any particular political issues, in a format that is comparable across different groups.
-And it has an extensive track record as a reliable and valid measure of group (and candidate) evaluations (Weisberg and Miller, 1980; Wilcox, Sigelman and Cook, 1989; Winter and Berinsky, 1999).
-Most importantly for my purposes, in most years since 1970 the ANES included among the thermometers both political parties, as well as groups relevant to race ("blacks" and "whites"), gender ("feminists" and/or "the women's movement"), and class ("labor unions" and "big business").
+In all of these analyses, I draw primarily on a long-standing series of ANES questions: the so-called "feeling thermometer," which asks respondents to rate on a zero-to-100 degree temperature scale how warmly or coldly (i.e., how favorably or unfavorably) they feel toward each of a series of groups.
+This measure serves my purposes well: it solicits affective evaluations of each group in a general way that abstracts from any particular political issues, in a format that is comparable across different groups.
+And it has an extensive track-